Bluzzi/Bluzzi/README.md

 # 🤔 About me
 Hello!
 I'm Camille Dugas, a passionate back-end web developer since 2016.
-The best way to discover me is to go on my [portfolio](https://camilledugas.me).
+More about me [here](https://camilledugas.me).

 # 📚 Technologies used
 Here is the list of the main technologies I use on a daily basis.
 I work mainly with NestJS.

-Currently I'm particularly interested in the GraphQL ecosystem and code generation because we shouldn't have to write and maintain documentions anymore, we should rather focus on features.
+Currently I'm particularly interested by the GraphQL ecosystem and code generation because we shouldn't have to write and maintain documentions anymore, we should rather focus on features.

 | Language   | Back-end              | Front-end         | Database   | Tools  |
 | ---------- | --------------------- | ----------------- | ---------- | ------ |